 - Love for the country and the King, faith in religion

 - Possess discipline

-- Eager to learn
+- .

 - Be self-sufficient

-- Dedicated to work

 - Proud to be Thai

+- Be an AC gentleman

+- Eager to learnDedicated to work

 - Have a sense of public consciousness

-- Be an AC gentleman

 - Be honest and upright

 Attendance will be taken at the start of every class.
 Students are expected to be in class ontime, every time.
 Unexcused absences or tardiness will not be tolerated.
 In the case of planned absences, please notify the teacher in as far in advance as possible.
 Students are expected to catch up on all missed work outside of class time.